emqx/emqx-docs/en_US/security/authn/jwt.md

 ```
 ### auth.jwt.from

-The field where the client carries the JWT Token, used to configure where the client carries the JWT string, optional fields are username and password.
+The field where the client carries the JWT Token.
+Optional fields are username and password.

 ### auth.jwt.verify_claims

-If you enable the `auth.jwt.verify_claims` option, EMQXwill verify the validity of the data in the Payload after verifying the validity of the JWT.
+If you enable the `auth.jwt.verify_claims` option, EMQX will validate the data in the Payload after validating the JWT.

-suppose your Payload is:
+Suppose your Payload is:

 ```json
 {